ChinmayGopal931/CS310IndividualProject/README.md

 >main class is where a chatbot object gets created and is run to extract quotes from file as
 >well as running a loop to continuously ask the user for input with a loop in the class until
->they enter an exit word
+>they enter an exit word.
+>Both new features are directly implemented into main using their respective libraries.

 ## Installation